-Plantar Fasciitis – the treatments that worked for us
+Plantar Fasciitis – Tips for Triathletes and Runners, what worked for us

 how to cure plantar fasciitis as an athlete